cold-storage/hipq/README.md

 ### Priority

+Priority only really matters if throttling is being used.
+And if you are not careful in using priority, some lower priority jobs may never run especially if you have the queue configured to sort by priority first.

 All jobs have a numeric priority.
 The default is 100.
-Jobs are taken from the queue by priority then by scheduled time.
-Imagine a table sorted first by priority ascending, then by scheduled time ascending.
+The lower the number, the higher the priority.
+Jobs are taken from the queue by scheduled time then by priority.
+Imagine a table sorted first by scheduled time then by priority ascending.

 scheduled time      | priority
 :------------------ | -------:
+10:32               |      700
 10:33               |       50
 10:33               |      100
-10:40               |       50
+10:40               |        1
-10:40               |      100
+10:40               |        7

+Alternatively you can configure a queue to sort first by priority then by scheduled time.
+This is a bit risky because higher priority jobs can starve out the lower priority ones and they may never run.

+For example, lets say you have a throttle limit of ten jobs.
+That means only ten jobs will ever run at a given time.
+If you always have ten or more priority one jobs in your queue, any jobs with priority two or lower will never run.

 ### Throttling

 Each queue can have a concurrency limit.
 The default is unlimited.
 If the concurrency limit is 10, we guarantee no more than 10 jobs will run at a time.

+Each job type can have concurrency or throttle factor that attempts to guage the amount of effort requred by some external system to run the job.
+So if your concurrency limit for a given queue is 10 you can run 10 jobs at at time.
+But if your jobs have a concurrency factor of 2 that means they are equal to two normal jobs and you can only run 5 of them at a time.

 ### Retry